Located just northeast of Mt Rainier, Crystal Mountain is the largest ski resort in Washington and is very convenient to Seattle skiers.

 The most notable thing about Crystal is probably the steeps.
 The snow is heavy and sticks to the steep slopes making them skiable as long as the conditions are not icy.
 When we were there the High Campbell lift was running and we were able to sample one of the runs up there that wasn’t as icy.
 That lift was destroyed by an avalanche in March 2014 but I’m sure they will be rebuilding it.
 We can only imagine what it must be like with a few feet of fresh light snow.
 The whole upper mountain would be skiable opening up all 2,600 acres.
 This is similar to what happens in Tahoe in the Spring when the first couple of days after a dump are awesome, but then the off-piste often gets cruddy and unskiable a few days later if it warms up and freezes at night.

 At the top of the Forest Queen Express there is a great lodge and restaurant surrounded by high peaks that make it look just like Colorado or Utah.
 There are also lodges and restaurants at the top of the Gondola and at the base area.

 The Gondola wasn’t there when we were there.
 They have recently spent $30M to upgrade lifts and buildings so this place is getting even better.
 If we lived in Seattle we would probably be getting season passes to Crystal due to location, vertical drop, and infrastructure.
+Crystal is the best resort we skied in Washington state.
 Still, we have to give it a 3 out of 5 instead of a 4 due to the layout which does not provide enough intermediate terrain.
 There is a lot of easy stuff at the bottom and hard stuff at the top, but the intermediate groomers are just not very plentiful given the number of acres of terrain available.